bobmonsour/11tybundle.dev/content/blog/2023/11ty-bundle-23.md

 ---
 bundleIssue: 23
 eleventyComputed:
-  title: "Issue {{ bundleIssue }} - The future of JAMstack...Some other cool stuff...And 2 releases, 1 starter, 14 posts, and 8 sites to see."
+  title: "Issue {{ bundleIssue }} - The future of JAMstack...Some other cool stuff..."
   description: "Welcome to Issue {{ bundleIssue }}ty of the 11ty Bundle."
 date: 2023-12-01
 tags: